-After more than five years of full-time travel, often visiting mosquito ridden countries, I’ve finally found of what is the best mosquito repellent.
-When I first wrote this post, I was about to travel to Africa and planned to put some repellents to the test.
+After years of full-time travel, often visiting mosquito ridden countries, I’ve tried almost every mosquito repellent on the market.
+When I first wrote this post, I was about to travel to Gambia and Senegal and planned to put some repellents to the test.

 I trialling a DEET based product, Repel 55, and a natural product, Incognito, and this article was originally a comparison of those two repellents.
 However, over the years I’ve trialled a much bigger range of mosquito repellents, so I’ve updated and expanded this article to give you the low-down on all the products I’ve used, how well they’ve worked and I’ll share with you the repellent I finally found that I’m 100% happy with.

-Obviously, this article is completely subjective – what works for one person might not work for another and, ultimately, the effectiveness of a repellent can all come down to how well you apply it.
+Obviously, what works for one person might not work for another and, ultimately, the effectiveness of a repellent can all come down to how well you apply it.

 My testing methodology